Health and Safety Priorities

 Q: Is this a rain or shine event?

 A: Yes.
-However, if there is extreme weather that may affect the safety of our patrons, the attraction will be closed until the weather changes.
+However, if there is extreme weather that may affect the safety of our patrons, the attraction may close.

-Q: Is there smoking allowed on the ship?
+Q: Is there smoking or vaping allowed on the ship?

 Firearms and weapons are not permitted on the premises.
 Please note the American Victory Ship reserves the right to refuse admittance to anyone.
 If you come aboard and are intoxicated, belligerent, or pose a threat to our staff, volunteers, actors, or other guests, you will be removed from the premises by a member of our security team.